 Ray Bradbury passed away yesterday.
 I am saddened by the loss of one of my childhood heros, and my heart goes out to his family and friends.
 My earliest memories of being truly intrigued by a book came from him.
 The book was Something Wicked This Way Comes.
 I was captured by the brooding recklessness of Jim Nightshade, perhaps because I was much more like Will Halloway.
 I thrilled to the words on those pages, and was astounded at how they left something, lingering behind.

 I read every Bradbury work I could get my hands on after that.
 My favorites were The Martian Chronicles, I Sing The Body Electric, A Sound of Thunder, and, well, many, many others.
-If you have read only Fahrenheit 451, perhaps because it was required reading in school, I recommend you delve into some of this other works.
+If you have read only Fahrenheit 451 as required reading in school, I recommend you delve into some of his other works.
 Often dark, often funny, always poignant.
-His imagination, his stories, and his imagery have inspired me in my own writing.
-And we are all fortunate that he has left those gifts behind.
+His imagination, his stories, and his imagery inspire me.
+And we are all fortunate that he has left those gifts for us to continue to enjoy.

 Rest in peace, Mr. Bradbury.
 And thank you for your enduring inspiration.